hscannell/subsurface-marine-heatwaves/README.md

 Code
 ----
 The bulk of the analysis for this paper was performed on Microsoft Azure using a <a href="https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/" target="_blank">Data Science Virtual Machine</a>.
 The analysis contains a mix of MATLAB and Python code.
-The Python code leverage <a href="https://github.com/pydata/xarray" target="_blank">xarray</a> and <a href="https://github.com/TEOS-10/GSW-Python" target="_blank">GSW-Python</a>.
+The Python code leverages <a href="https://github.com/pydata/xarray" target="_blank">xarray</a> and <a href="https://github.com/TEOS-10/GSW-Python" target="_blank">GSW-Python</a>.

 Data
 ------